devnull-cz/c-prog-lang/modules/enum.md

 ```

 The reason is that the enum is known to the compiler and may be included into
 debug symbols.
-So, when debugging, you might, if the compiler/debugger support
+So, when debugging, you might, if the compiler/debugger supports
 it, see `XXX_LIST` instead of just `0`.
 In the latter case, as the compiler
-only sees the numbers when compiling the code (macros were replaced by numbers in
+only sees the numbers when compiling the code (macros were replaced by numbers
-teh preprocessor phase), you will never see any symbolic names.
-So, seeing the
+in the preprocessor phase), you will never see any symbolic names.
+So, seeing
-symbols instead of common numbers `0` or `1` is really helping.
+the symbols instead of common numbers `0` or `1` is really helping.

 :wrench: Convert the binary tree implementation to use enum to store the data
 type.